OpenConext/OpenConext-deploy/roles/mongo/README.md

 - [x] Cluster changes can be enabled or disabled
 - [ ] Reconfigure cluster always reports changed
 - [ ] Initialise cluster always reports changed
+- [ ] check mode for writeconcern change tasks does not report change () same for any other mongodb_shell task "remote module (community.mongodb.mongodb_shell) does not support check mode"}
 - [ ] Check replication role of a host in host_vars against the settings in the cluster_members array